 There are many causes for sexual dysfunction — some are physical, hormonal, psychological, or a combination of these.

-Ashwagandha is thought to have been used for thousands of years for improving sexual dysfunction.
+One ashwagandha root benefit is that it is thought to have been used for thousands of years to improve sexual dysfunction.
 This powerful herb is still used today.
 Now, studies are backing up the anecdotal evidence, and show that ashwagandha has improved satisfaction, ability to have an orgasm, lubrication, and desire.

 Women wear a lot of hats.
-We are mothers, wives, daughters, sisters, friends, professionals, and have all of the responsibilities that come with each of these.
+We are mothers, wives, daughters, sisters, friends, and professionals, and we have all of the responsibilities that come with each of these.
 While it is a joy to be a woman, stress is unavoidable.
-Our lives have never been busier, and now add on a global pandemic, it can feel so heavy at times.
+Our lives have never been busier, and now add on a global pandemic — it can feel so heavy at times.

 When we are stressed, we release a hormone called cortisol.
-Cortisol is imperative for “fight or flight” moments, as it increases glucose (our main energy source) into the bloodstream and brain, and shuts down what it considers nonessential functions that are not needed to get out of harm's way.
+Cortisol is imperative for “fight or flight” moments, as it increases glucose (our main energy source) in the bloodstream and brain, and it shuts down what it considers to be nonessential functions to get out of harm's way.

 This is where ashwagandha comes in.
 This adaptogenic herb can help decrease cortisol in the blood, helping you to get out of a constant “fight or flight” feeling.
 This can help to reduce feelings of chronic stress, restlessness, and emotional discomfort.

-“You are going to give me gray hair!”
-We all heard our parents say it, and if you have a child, you have probably said it (or at least thought it) a few times.
+“You're going to give me gray hair!”
+We've all heard our parents say it, and, if you have a child, you've probably said it (or at least thought it) a few times.

 Stem cells in the hair follicle are what hold the pigment for hair color.
 Stress can cause the release of norepinephrine, which makes the stem cells activate excessively, sending them out faster than usual to the hair follicle and out into the skin.
 Unfortunately, there are a set amount of stem cells in the hair follicle.
 If there are no stem cells with pigment to color the hair, you are left with gray.

 Age is the main reason we go gray.
-As we age, less pigment is created, and like in the stress scenario, there are less and less stem cells in the follicles as we age.
+As we age, less pigment is created, and, like in the stress scenario, there are fewer and fewer stem cells in the follicles as we age.

 Ashwagandha has been shown to help with cell-mediated immunity.
-There are two types of immunity, humoral immunity, which use antibodies to fight and neutralize foreign material that is extracellular, or outside of the cell.
-The other type is cell-mediated immunity.
-Cell-mediated immunity does not rely on antibodies, but mature T-cells.
+There are two types of immunity, humoral and cell-mediated.
+Humoral immunity uses antibodies to fight and neutralize foreign material that is extracellular, or outside the cell.
+Cell-mediated immunity does not rely on antibodies and instead uses mature T-cells.
 These T-cells go after and kill the cell that has been compromised by a virus, bacteria, or fungi.